Two-Stage Maximum Score Estimator: TSMS Estimator in Binary Choice Model

 In summary, our setting features a pivotal interplay between the smoothing of $h_{0}$ and the finite estimation error of $h_{0}$, leading to a partially accelerated rate between $n^{-1/2}$ and $n^{-1/3}$, and an asymptotic distribution that features both the usual Gaussian noise component and a bias component.

 Finally, for $d\geq6$, the bias actually becomes the dominant term, resulting in a degenerate asymptotic distribution.
 In principle, if we further symmetrize around the asymptotic bias, the disturbances of the induced mean-zero process would be of the order $n^{-\frac{1}{3}}a_{n}^{\frac{2}{3}}\sim\left(n\log n\right)^{-\frac{1}{3}}$, or roughly the cubic-root rate.
-We leave the asymptotic theory with various debiasing methods for future research.